wicodepy/3DPrintPrep/README.md

 - Users may have difficulty with more organically shaped models/limbs or where more than one part of the mesh exceeds the print.
 - Aim to cut along a section where only one solid body intersects the cut line.
 - The key(protruding part) will always attach to the bottom piece.
 This is for ease of FDM printing.
+- When keymaking, ensure that the cut axis is closer to center of mass and does not extend past either top or bottom piece.

+  ## Contributing
+- Install as an addon in Blender.